flutter/engine/impeller/docs/standalone_gles.md

 Adjust as necessary.

 Once you have the resolver, you need to create an OpenGL ES proc table.
-The proc table contains the table of OpenGL ES procs that Impeller will need at runtime.
+The proc table contains the function pointers for the subset of the OpenGL ES API used by Impeller.

 ```c++
 auto gl = std::make_unique<ProcTableGLES>(resolver);